 You can make your own mayonnaise or reach for a jar of store-bought.
 Either way, when using mayonnaise in a dish, the key is to mix it with powerfully flavored ingredients; I like chili sauces, herb sauces, or even just an extra-assertive blast of a common mayo ingredient, like lemon juice or mustard.
 Don't be afraid to be bold: Against a neutral backdrop, like hard-boiled egg yolks or potatoes, the mayo will taste just right.

-For some inspiration, take a look at the aioli flavor variations here, perfect for dipping grilled vegetables.
+For some inspiration, take a look at these aioli flavor variations, perfect for dipping grilled vegetables.

 5. Season, and Season Again